MythicTy/DingiesAndDragQueens/source/content/Turn of Fortune's Wheel/Public/World/Sigil/Locations/Lower Ward/The Ubiquitous Wayfairer.md

-The Ubiquitous Wayfairer is a tavern and inn accessible from hundreds of portals across Sigil, and was the main place you stayed during your time in Sigil.
+The Ubiquitous Wayfairer is a tavern and inn accessible from hundreds of portals across [[Sigil]], and was the main place you stayed during your time in Sigil.

 When you first arrived, the place was on fire.
 This was merely a glitch that only you could see. [[Parisa]] didn't see it, who was with you at the time.